 Finally, turn unused space into storage space.
 Have a few inches under your bed?
 Buy under-bed storage systems for your extra shoes and out-of-season clothes.
 Have room beneath your coffee table?
 Pick up low-cost cubbies, fill them with games and puzzles, and slide them beneath the table.
 Put cubbies beneath nightstands or even in extra spaces on your bookshelf.

-Free Up Space and Put Personal Items in Storage
+Free Up Space And Put Personal Items In Storage

 Of course, even the best small apartment storage ideas can only do so much.
 You will eventually run out of space in a studio apartment, especially if you are downsizing into a smaller space or have lived in an apartment for years and are experiencing possession creep.